 Yes, with a caveat.
 If you’re already an established Travel Blogger with a good following and use WordPress as your blogging platform.
 Using the Steempress plugin will make it worth your while.
 I’ve been using the plugin with great success, and making a few bucks in the process, for months now.
 It’s relatively easy to use, a no-brainer really.
 You simply post as you would normally on WordPress and your articles magically appear on the Steem Blockchain.
 As of this writing, the Steempress account on Steemit could potentially give you an upvote if you have high-quality content to contribute to the platform.

 You’ll have to monitor your posts via the Steemit or Busy.org platform.
-There you will interact with your audience just like you would via Facebook or Twitter.
+There you will interact with your audience just as you would via Facebook or Twitter.
 You will have to use the same methods you used to build your audience on the various social media platforms.
 Which is to say, engage, engage, and engage with your audience.

 If you’re just starting out and want to make money online blogging – there are better options for starting your own blog and using WordPress.
 You either need to have money invested in the platform or know somebody who has invested a lot on the platform.
 Starting your own website or WordPress blog is a much better option.